Rockwell Automation Releases 2023 Sustainability Report Outlining Progress and Outcomes

-Rockwell Automation, Inc. (NYSE:ROK) today published its 2023 Sustainability Report detailing the company's sustainability progress and outcomes, and how Rockwell is partnering across the manufacturing industry and communities worldwide to create sustainable impact and change.
+BRUSSELS, Jan.
+23, 2024 /PRNewswire/ -- Rockwell Automation today published its 2023 Sustainability Report detailing the company's sustainability progress and outcomes, and how Rockwell is partnering across the manufacturing industry and communities worldwide to create sustainable impact and change.

 Headquartered in Milwaukee, Wisconsin, Rockwell provides industrial automation and digital transformation solutions to manufacturers in more than 100 countries.